How to Perform a Content Audit

 After you implement changes, measure the results over time to discover what caused the increase (in traffic, conversion rate, etc.) and whether there’s a pattern you should lock in on that your website will continue to benefit from.

 As you analyze different types of content, combine what you find into a single document that can be used later to further improve your content strategy.
-Most companies review their content activities at least one to two times per year, but you can do it as often as you deem necessary for your business.
+Most companies perform regular content audits (at least one to two times per year), but you can do it as often as you deem necessary for your business.
 Follow these practices to keep up with industry trends which will ultimately create value for your brand’s audience.

 To wrap up

-When done properly, content audit can boost your SEO performance and strengthen your business strategy as a whole.
+When done properly, a comprehensive content audit can boost your SEO performance and strengthen your business strategy as a whole.
 By identifying areas of improvement in terms of content, you’ll be able to:

-- Improve your site’s SEO performance, including Google rankings.
+• Improve your site’s SEO performance, including search rankings.